 Glide was run in both SP (standard precision) and XP (extra precision) modes.
 Since Glide does not allow for receptor flexibility in docking, van der Waals (vdW) radius scaling softens the potential for nonpolar atoms in the receptor.
 The vdW radius was initially set at 0.85 (no scaling) with a partial charge cutoff of 0.15, then decreased to 0.50 in cases to minimize steric obstructions.
 Partial charges for the ligand and receptor are based on the OPLS 2005 force field along with the Epik determined ionization states on the ligand and the PROPKA ionization states on the receptor.

 Induced Fit docking method (B).
 A number of similar implementations of induced fit docking are available which take advantage of side chain rotamer libraries to add protein receptor flexibility 51; 52; 53.
 We used the Schrodinger Induced Fit protocol, which iteratively uses Glide and a side chain optimization algorithm called PLOP 54 to exhaustively consider possible binding modes and the associated conformational changes within the receptor.
 Traditional Glide docking with a static receptor for Sir2 and SIRT3 is not sufficient when the starting crystal structure is not from a co-crystallized structure with NAD+ in the desired binding mode because a loop as well as side chains move upon binding of NAD+ and upon NAD+ changing from the AC to the AB binding pocket.
-For example, and show steric clashes in docking NAD+ into Sir2 and SIRT3, respectively.
+For example, and Figure 8 show steric clashes in docking NAD+ into Sir2 and SIRT3, respectively.

 The induced fit method first docks the ligand into an inflexible receptor, similar to standard Glide docking.
 The collection of generated poses is then used as templates to refine the receptor, in which the ligand is kept frozen in its docked conformation and the protein side chains are optimized with PLOP.
 Next, the ligand and receptor from each of the structures refined with PLOP are energy minimized, allowing for both ligand relaxation and slight backbone/sidechain protein movement.
 The backbone movement only occurs through this relaxation step, rather than through extensive rotomer sampling as done with the side chains.
 The docking score, as well as receptor OPLSA energy and solvation are used to rank order each of these protein-ligand structures.
 Top ranked structures are then used iteratively as input back into the first step until the change in docking score is less than 0.5.
 Unlike with traditional docking, the Schrodinger Induced Fit protocol has limited constraints available.
 Excluded volumes and ligand positional or torsional constraints are currently not implemented in the protocol.
 As in traditional docking, a receptor region around the AB and AC binding pockets of around 18 Å a side is defined, and the ligand is docked flexibly, or, alternatively, rigidly in the expected conformation seen in the co-crystallized structures of NAD+ in the AB or AC pockets of Sir2Af2 (1YC2).
 Specified side chains are temporarily mutated to alanine to accommodate the ligand and improve side chain flexibility.
 In particular, Arg36 on Sir2Af2 (1YC2) sterically hinder the B pocket as shown in .

 Template Induced Fit method (C).
 Large steric clashes and loop minimization for docking NAD+ into the AB pocket of SIRT3 that the standard induced fit protocol could not accommodate were handled with a template based induced fit method.
 Unlike for Sir2 which has cocrystallized structures with NAD+, 3GLT with the trapped thio-acetyl ADPR intermediate is the closest available to a cocrystallized structure of NAD+ either in the AB or AC pockets.
-Glu323, Arg158, and MET644 from Chain B (the acetyl-lysine peptide substrate) obstruct the B pocket of SIRT3, as shown in .
+Glu323, Arg158, and MET644 from Chain B (the acetyl-lysine peptide substrate) obstruct the B pocket of SIRT3, as shown in Figure 8.